GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         forseti inventory create

-    At the end of this step the output should give us an `Inventory ID` - copy it for the next step:
+    At the end of this step, the output gives an inventory ID; copy it for the next step.

         {
           "errors": 0,